 The primary purpose of the Testing Center is to provide students with information regarding national testing programs and correspondence courses.
-The Center coordinates all national examination administrations on the ULM campus and distributes registration bulletins for the following examination programs: ACT, AHPAT, CLEP, GMAT, GRE, LSAT, MCAT, OAT, PCAT, PRAXIS, SAT, TOEFL.
+The Testing Center coordinates all national examination administrations on the ULM campus, including: ACT, CLEP, GRE, LSAT, MCAT, PCAT, PRAXIS, and TOEFL.
+The Testing Center is the only authorized test administrator at ULM for correspondence, independent study, or any course exam administered at ULM on behalf of other institutions, regardless of a student's enrollment status at ULM.
+The ULM Testing Center approves and coordinates all requests for such exams.

-In addition to providing testing information, the Testing Center offers numerous exams via computer on a daily basis.
-These exams include: CLEP, GMAT, GRE, PRAXIS I AND TOEFL.
+The Testing Center offers CLEP, GRE, HOBET, PRAXIS, and TOEFL via computer on scheduled test days.
 Candidates are able to work at their own pace within the allotted testing time.
-Unofficial scores are available immediately following the test administrations.
 Because seating is limited, it is recommended that students schedule their examinations a minimum of 4-6 weeks in advance to ensure receipt of scores before individual program deadlines.

-Contact the Testing Center for additional information (305 Filhiol Avenue, 318-342-5336 or testing@ulm.edu).
+Contact the Testing Center for additional information (305 Filhiol Avenue, 318-342-5336, or testing@ulm.edu).